Testing the firewall #

 Monitoring traffic and debugging #

 Traffic can be monitored as it travels through the firewall through the use of debug printing, which by default is turned on.
-Each compoonent of the firewall prints as it processes a packet with details of how the packet is being processed, as well as destination and source IP and MAC address.
+Each component of the firewall prints as it processes a packet with details of how the packet is being processed, as well as destination and source IP and MAC address.

 # TCP dump interfaces (e - include ethernet, x - hexdump packet, -i interface)